ITSulu/it-projects-llc-odoo-saas-tools/saas_sysadmin_mailgun/doc/index.rst

 * Select ``localhost`` configuration line and delete it using ``[Action]`` button

 The steps above guarantee only Outgoing mails.
-If you want your clients not only send but receive mails, i.e. Incomming mails, you should do the following:
+If you want your clients not only send but receive mails, i.e. Incoming mails, you should do the following:

 * In template database install this module https://github.com/it-projects-llc/mail-addons/tree/9.0/mailgun